-Colic gets better on its own after a few months.
-There are not many treatment options for the problem, but the following tips may help.
+Colic gets better on its own after a few months, although you may find the following tips helpful in the meantime.

 Comforting your baby

 There is no "best" way to comfort your baby.
 Different babies respond to different methods, so you may have to see what works best for you.